backstage/backstage/docs/auth/google/gcp-iap-auth.md

 discovery mechanism implemented in the app created by default; bespoke logic needs to be implemented.

-- replace the content of `packages/backend/plugin/auth.ts` with the below
+- Replace the content of `packages/backend/plugin/auth.ts` with the below

 ```ts
 // imports are relative - as this was tested out in repo directly